PlumpMath/UnityRTSProject/Documents/Project/Project Charter.md

 ## Scope
 ### Objectives
 The project objectives are as follows:

   1. Investigate the feasibility of a fully developed game project, and identify any areas of concern for such a future project.
   2. Gain familiarity with Unity and other Indie game development tools and identify any shortcomings that would need to be addressed for a future full-development effort.
   3. Create a walking skeleton that could serve as a basis for a future RTS full-development effort.
-  4. Develop an RTS game in several phases with the finished project having all of the features identified in the project deliverables document.
+  4. Develop an RTS game in several phases with the finished project having all of the features identified in the Design Spec.